 Hepatitis B. Exposure to blood or body fluids (e.g., intravenous drug use, high-risk sexual activity, blood transfusion and/or organ transplant, occupational needle stick exposure).

-Hepatitis C. Same as HBV, with IV drug use being the greatest risk factor.
+Hepatitis C. Same as HBV, with intravenous drug use being the greatest risk factor.

 Hepatitis E. Poor hygiene and inadequate sanitation.
 Consuming pork contaminated with hepatitis E virus.